-Statement of general policy f (Name/Title) Action/Arrangements Lymm Festival Committee will use its best Roger Hannam Assess the hazards and risks associated with each event in endeavours to prevent accidents and association with event organisers and participants. provide adequate control of health and properly safety risks that might affect those informing the public about and implementing emergency attending Lymm Festival events or those procedures, for example, evacuation in the case of fire or other contracted to provide services. significant event.
+Chattamont of gonous I rolling Doenoncibility Action (Automounted Statement of general pointy of (Name/Title) Action) Attaingements Lymm Festival Committee will use its best Roger Hannam Assess the hazards and risks associated with each event in endeavours to prevent accidents and organisers and participants. of healt have properly safety risks that might affect those informing the public about and implementing emergency attending Lymm Festival events or those procedures, for example, evacuation in the case of fire or other contracted to provide services. significant event.
 Ensure that there is a responsible person in respect of each event who can liaise with the emergency services and manage any media interest.
 Ensure that the Health and Safety Law poster is displayed at places where events are being held Ensure that a First Aid box and accident book are available at events attended by the public.
 Ensure that plant, equipment and machinery used at public events have been properly maintained and are fit for use.
-Encine that contractore have their own health and cafety colicy cristic und contractors riave uteri.
-Own ricarut and sarety ponicy, public and employers flability insurance.
+Ensure that contractors have their own health and safety policy. public and employers' liability insurance.
 Ensure that the needs of disabled people attending events are taken into consideration.
-To engage and consult with volunteers on Roger Hannam Volunteers, including event organisers and participants, will be health and safety hazards and risks and fully involved in the identification of hazards and the assessments provide advice and supervision on of risks associated with Lymm Festival activities. occupational health.
-To maintain a record of any accidents and Roger Hannam Maintain supply of forms and report as necessary to the Health & ill health in accordance with the Reporting Safety Executive's Incident Contact Centre. of Injuries, Diseases and Dangerous All volunteers, Supply information about any work-related deaths, injuries, Occurrences Regulations (RIDDOR) organisers and accidents and dangerous occurrences. participants Signed (Lymm Festival Committee chair) Ian Marks Date 18 April 2012 Subject to review, monitoring and revision Roger Hannam Every 12 months, or sooner if activities change.
-DA
+To engage and consult with volunteers on Roger Hannam Volunteers, including event organisers and participants, will be health and safety hazards and risks and fully involved in the identification of hazards and the assessments provide advice and supervision on of risks associated with Lymm Festival activities.
+To maintain a record of any accidents and Roner Hannam Maintain supply of forms and report as pecessary to the Health & ill health in accordance with the Reporting Safety Executive's Incident Contact Centre. of Injuries, Diseases and Dangerous All volunteers, Supply information about any work-related deaths, injuries, Occurrences Regulations (RIDDOR) organisers and accidents and dangerous occurrences. participants Signed (Lymm Festival Committee chair) Ian Marks Date 18 April 2012 Subject to review, monitoring and revision by Roger Hannam Every 12 months, or sooner if activities change.
+6